git-lfs/git-lfs/docs/spec.md

 # We look for a comment line, and the phrase `git-media` somewhere
 lines[0] =~ /# (.*git-media|external)/ && lines.last
 ```

-Note: An early version of git-media used "external" instead of "git-media" in the
-pointer file.
-The regex in the code will match both.

 That code returns the OID, which should be on the last line.
 The OID is
 generated from the SHA-256 signature of the file's contents.